 The bathroom is downstairs and has a pretty colour scheme and is a warm and cosy room.

-The North Perrot Cricket Club is a short stroll down the lane - enjoy a real 'English' summer's day watching the match.
+North Perrott cricket club is a short stroll down the lane.
+Enjoy a real 'English' summer's day watching the match and drinking a beer from the bar facilities.